-Existing measures, as well as those (by definition unpredictable) which could be adopted in the future, could in particular reduce the BNPP Group's ability to allocate and apply its capital and financing resources, limit its ability to diversify its risks, reduce the availability of certain financing and liquidity resources, increase the cost of financing, increase the cost of compliance, increase the cost or reduce the demand for its products and services, require it to effect internal reorganisations, structural changes or reallocations, affect its ability to conduct certain activities or to attract and/or retain talent, facilitate the entry of new players in the financial services sector or affect the business model of the BNPP Group and, more generally, affect its competitiveness and profitability, which could have a significant impact on its business, financial condition and results of operations."
+Existing measures, as well as those (by definition unpredictable) which could be adopted in the future, could in particular reduce the BNPP Group's ability to allocate and apply its capital and financing resources, limit its ability to diversify its risks, reduce the availability of certain financing and liquidity resources, increase the cost of financing, increase the cost of compliance, increase the cost or reduce the demand for its products and services, require it to effect internal reorganisations, structural changes or reallocations, affect its ability to conduct certain activities or to attract and/or retain talent, facilitate the entry of new players in the financial services sector or affect the business model of the BNPP Group and, more generally, affect its competitiveness (including with other international banking groups that may not be subject to the same level of regulation) and profitability, which could have a significant impact on its business, financial condition and results of operations."

-18. In Chapter 1 RISK FACTORS, the header of the risk factor 1.6.2 Risks regarding substantial fines and other administrative and criminal penalties for non-compliance with applicable laws and regulations and may litigation losses and the text under this header shall be deleted and replaced as follows:
+17. In Chapter 1 RISK FACTORS, the text under the header 1.6.2 Risks regarding substantial fines and other administrative and criminal penalties for non-compliance with applicable laws and regulations and litigation losses shall be deleted and replaced as follows: